Bikeman868/Prius/Prius.SQLite/readme.md

         ]
     }

-Because the SqLite engine is unmanaged code, you need different binaries for 32-bit and 64-bit versions of Windows.
+Because the SQLite engine is unmanaged code, you need different binaries for 32-bit and 64-bit versions of Windows.
 Unfortunately NuGet does not provide a way to do this (see https://github.com/aspnet/dnx/issues/402) so for now you will have to manually copy `SQLite.Interop.dll` into your